nellietonev/15-466-f23-base5/README.md

 Author: Nellie Tonev

 Design: There is not a functioning game since every time I tried to add something interesting to the scene, it seemed to keep messing up the WalkMesh.
 The WalkMesh is implemented, and you can walk down a bumpy path to the end.

+The state of the past couple games has been a bit unfortunate and embarrassing, but hopefully game6 and final game will be better. :')

 Screen Shot: